johnston9/shot-caller/TESTING.md

   3. If the Location is not already added to the Locations dropdown click the "Add new Location" tab on the top of the page to open the Add New Location form.
   4. Input the new location "Train Station" and submit.
   5. The new Location "Train Station" is now added to the Locations dropdown.
-  6. Add the Scene Script by selecting the desired PDF file "S 11 Script" from the desktop.
+  6. Add the Scene Script by selecting the desired PDF file "S 11 No 2 Script" from the desktop.
   7. Add the Scene Storyboard by selecting the desired PDF file "S 11 Storyb" from the desktop.
   8. Submit the form.
   9. Click on Breakdown tab on the Scene page to view the new Breakdown inputs.